quraishipallab/quraishipallab.github.io/_pages/about.md

 Recent News
 ======
+**March 2021**: Journal *A Survey of System Architectures and Techniques for FPGA Virtualization* is published on IEEE TPDS

 **January 2019**: Masudul joins Non-volatile Memory Solutions Group (NSG) at Intel Corporation as a System-On-Chip (SoC) Design Engineering Intern.

 **October 2018**: Masudul's paper *Co-simulation of Hardware RTL and Software System using FMI* is published at Winter Simulation Conference (WSC), 2018.